leonspok/Irvue-Helper-for-Safari/README.md

-# Irvue-Helper-for-Safari
+# Irvue Helper for Safari

-Safari extension which allows you to add channels from Unsplash to Irvue
+Safari extension which allows to add channels to Irvue from Unsplash.

+## How to install

+To install you just need to download [Irvue Helper.safariextz](https://github.com/leonspok/Irvue-Helper-for-Safari/releases) and open it.